algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document Template.md

 - **Technical expertise:**

-  - The development team possesses the necessary technical expertise in assembly language and parser to successfully create it.
+  - The development team possesses the necessary technical expertise in assembly language, C language and parser to successfully create it.
   - The team has done a lot of research based on virtual processor functioning and architecture.

 - **User engagement:**